 - International business enterprises

-On the web, the following sites discuss issues involved in exporting:
+On the internet, the following sites discuss issues involved in exporting:

 - A Basic Guide to Exporting (Produced by the U.S. Department of Commerce)